ruby/ruby/README.md

 YJIT - Yet Another Ruby JIT
 ===========================

-**DISCLAIMER: Please note that this project is in early stages of development.
-It is very much a work in progress, it may cause your software to crash, and current performance results are likely to leave you feeling underwhelmed.**
+**DISCLAIMER: Please note that this project is experimental.
+It is very much a work in progress, it may cause your software to crash, and current performance results will vary widely, especially on larger applications.**

-YJIT is a lightweight, minimalistic Ruby JIT built inside the CRuby/MRI binary.
+YJIT is a lightweight, minimalistic Ruby JIT built inside CRuby.
 It lazily compiles code using a Basic Block Versioning (BBV) architecture.
-The target use case is that of servers running Ruby on Rails, an area where CRuby's MJIT has not yet managed to deliver speedups.
+The target use case is that of servers running Ruby on Rails, an area where MJIT has not yet managed to deliver speedups.
 To simplify development, we currently support only macOS and Linux on x86-64, but an ARM64 backend is part of future plans.
 This project is open source and falls under the same license as CRuby.